nmartin198/pyHS2MF6/docs/html/_sources/installation.rst.txt

  Installation
 ================

-pyHS2MF6 installation and configuration includes a number of steps, which are enumerated below.
+**pyHS2MF6** installation and configuration includes a number of steps, enumerated below.

-1. Obtain or download the pyHS2MF6 directories and files from the GitHub site as a zip file archive.
+1. Obtain or download the **pyHS2MF6** directories and files from the GitHub site as a zip file archive.

-    * Unzip this file to a local directory on the computer where you will run pyHS2MF6.
+    * Unzip this file to a local directory on the computer where you will run **pyHS2MF6**.

     * In the remainder of these instructions this directory is referred to as the `pyHS2MF6` directory.
 The `pyHS2MF6` directory should